Eschatologue/CM_wiki/docs/class/paladin/bastion.md

 When a hostile creaure ends their turn within your Aura of Protection, you can take a :rsc-r: Reactions to move up to half of your Speed, without provoking Opportunity Attack and make a Ranged weapon attack using a Heavy Archer weapon at the creature.

-You can use this feature a number of time equals to your :ability-cha: Charisma modifier (minimum of once).
+You can use this feature a number of time equals to your :abl-cha: Charisma modifier (minimum of once).
 You regain all expended uses whenever you finish a **:rest-long: Long Rest**.

 ### Level 20: Hold the Line